Soviet-born Trump adviser Felix Sater: 'Send 'em to jail' if Mueller finds collusion

 “I can’t speak for the president,” he said.

-And asked if — given his extensive sources in the both the Russian foreign intelligence services and the Russian criminal underworld — he knew of the effort underway to influence the U.S. election, he paused before issuing a forceful denial.
+And asked if — given his extensive sources in the both the Russian foreign intelligence services and the Russian criminal underworld — he knew of the effort underway to influence the U.S. election, he issued a forceful denial.

 “I was not aware of what they were doing,” Sater said.
 “I read about it, just like everyone else, in the newspapers.”